‘Star of the South’ Diamond

 Diamonds By No Comments

-The 128.48-carat Star of the South is one of the world’s most famous diamonds.
-Discovered in 1853, it became the first Brazilian diamond to receive international acclaim.
+The Star of the South is one of the world’s most renowned diamonds, celebrated for its captivating history and breathtaking beauty.
+Discovered in 1853, it became the first Brazilian diamond to gain international recognition and eventually found a cherished place in the treasury of the Gaekwads.

 The necklace commissioned by Khanderao Gaekwad, made to display both the Star of the South and the English Dresden below it.
 Photo circa 1880.